-How do I manage my organization's data?
+How do I manage company data and content?

 Looking for a great way to manage company-owned data?
 Want to organize content by department or function?
 Managed team spaces are the way to go!

 With Dropbox business, your team shares a team space that functions like a shared drive for the whole team.
 Everyone on your team can access the team space, and everyone sees the same folder structure.
 This structure gives everyone the same context and helps the team stay organized without “shared folder overload.“

 It’s easy to create a team folder and organize your team spaces.
 Want to know how?
 Read on to learn more about team spaces and team folders.

 If your Dropbox is organized as a shared team space, everyone on your team can see the same folder structure in that space, but everyone on your team can customize access, too.
 If you can edit a folder in the shared workspace, that means you can add or remove users from it as well.